Qovery/documentation/website/docs/using-qovery/configuration/lifecycle-job.md

 Please note that in this section you configure the CPU allocated by the cluster for your application and that cannot consume more than this value.
 Even if the application is underused and consume less resources, the cluster will still reserve the selected amount of CPU.
 If your application requires more RAM than requested, it will be killed by the kubernetes scheduler.

-### Health Checks

-To know more about how to configure your Liveness and Readiness probes, have a look at [the health-checks section][docs.using-qovery.configuration.application-health-checks]

 ### Deployment Restrictions

 This section allows to specify which changes on your repository should trigger an auto-deploy (if enabled).
 To know more about how to configure your Deployment Restrictions, have a look at the [deployment restrictions section][docs.using-qovery.deployment.deploying-with-auto-deploy#filtering-commits-triggering-the-auto-deploy].